VisArts Hires Director of Exhibitions and Residencies

 “We’re thrilled that Ginny will be joining us at VisArts,” said Stefanie Fedor, executive director of the Visual Arts Center of Richmond.
 “Not only does she bring a wealth of curatorial experience to this position but she’s seen firsthand what residencies can do for artists, writers and researchers.”

-Kollak will relocate to Richmond from suburban Philadelphia, where she was most recently the curator of exhibitions at Ursinus College’s Philip and Muriel Berman Museum of Art.
+Kollak relocated to Richmond from suburban Philadelphia, where she was most recently the curator of exhibitions at Ursinus College’s Philip and Muriel Berman Museum of Art.
 In 2017, she spent six months in residence at the Banff International Curatorial Institute in Alberta, Canada.
 Earlier in her career she was a curator-in-residence at the Fondazione Sandretto Re Rebaudengo in Turin, Italy.

 The Visual Arts Center of Richmond is home to the True F. Luck Gallery, which annually hosts at least four exhibitions by contemporary artists working in materials and processes taught in the center’s 16 professional art studios.
 A partnership with Quirk Hotel and Gallery allows VisArts’ exhibiting artists to live in Richmond while they create new work.
 Recent exhibiting artists-in-residence have included Elissa Levy, Trish Tillman, Nate Young, and Natasha Bowdoin.